Apidcloud/ProjectoSueca/README.md

 Sueca's Project
 =============

-College's Sueca project
+College's Sueca project (2013)

-The project basically consists on developing a Sueca's game in 3 different platforms:
+The project basically consisted on developing a Sueca's game in 3 different platforms:
-Windows 8, Windows Phone 8, and finally 2nd Life.
+Windows 8, Windows Phone 8, and finally 2nd Life (opensim).